lightbend/cloudflow/docs/README.md

     List all the TODOs, review comments, unresolve references, etc. from the documentation.

+* `make local-preview`

+   Builds the documentation and starts a local HTTP server, useful for writing docs and verifying the documentation.
+Point your browser to `http://127.0.0.1:8000/docs/dev/` and check the docs.

 ### Updating a current version of the documentation